Champion Logo

 Champion Logo 1919-1960

 The debut emblem was the image of an athlete crossing the finish line.
 This is evidenced by the tape that the athlete touches with his chest.
 His head is thrown back, his arms are raised, and his legs are high above the ground, which speaks of the runner’s great joy and high speed.
 At the bottom is the sports track, indicated by white lines.
 The athlete’s figure is also white.
-The background of the rectangular icon is contrasting – black.
+The rectangular icon’s background is black.

 Several inscriptions are at the top and to the right of the graphic sign.
 One of them is the brand name “Champion” with the original combined letters “C” and “h.”
 The second is the phrase “Processed sportswear.”
 All words are in a sleek sans-serif typeface.